-menstrual cycle).
+Organic rhythms adjust our body capacities with the earth.
+The periods of these rhythms vary from less than a second (e.g. firing of neurons) to close to a month (e.g. menstrual cycle).
 Because of the adaptation to the daily rotation of the earth and its accompanying light/dark cycle, the most common rhythms repeat approximately every 24 hours (Figueiro, White, 2013; Arendt, 2010).
 Within the human body, these circadian rhythms (circa=approximately, die=day) regulate multiple body systems (e.g. temperature, alertness, and hormone production), coordinated by the biological clock, which is situated in the suprachiasmatic nuclei (SCN) of the hypothalamus.
-Although circadian rhythms are generated endogenously, they are aligned by exogenous factors, ensuring synchronization with the environment (Figueiro, White, 2013; Arendt, 2010).
+Although circadian rhythms are generated endogenously, they are influenced by external factors, ensuring synchronization with the environment (Figueiro, White, 2013; Arendt, 2010).
 Sunlight, received through the eye, is the most important time cue for the biological clock, directing us to sleep at night and to be active during the daytime.
 Other cues, such as physical exercise, social activities, and nutrition, have a synchronizing effect that is much weaker (Harrington, 2001; Arendt, 2010; Haus, Smolensky, 2006).